-Quinault Plant Protection Project
+Quinault Plant Protection Program

-The Quinault Plant Protection Project is in perpetual stewardship of the plants on the Quinault Indian Nation lands.
+The Quinault Plant Protection Program is in perpetual stewardship of the plants on the Quinault Indian Nation lands.
 Stewardship is a dynamic process requiring constant monitoring, appropriate application of scientific principles, and periodic interventions that may include restoration or enhancement.

-Because there is often little scientific information for guidance for imperiled species and rare habitats, the Quinault Plant Protection Project innovates as needed for perpetual species stewardship and effective habitat restoration.
+Because there is often little scientific information for guidance for imperiled species and rare habitats, the Quinault Plant Protection Program innovates as needed for perpetual species stewardship and effective habitat restoration.
 Our team includes specialists in threatened species management with many areas of expertise including specific taxa, biological monitoring, prescribed burns, weed management, native plant propagation, and specific habitat restoration and stewardship.

-The Quinault Plant Protection Project focuses on applied research projects, developing and applying restoration protocols, and working collaboratively with governmental agencies, nonprofit organizations, private landowners, and volunteers who are committed to protecting the rare ecosystem of the Quinault Indian Nation.
+The Quinault Plant Protection Program focuses on applied research projects, developing and applying restoration protocols, and working collaboratively with governmental agencies, nonprofit organizations, private landowners, and volunteers who are committed to protecting the rare ecosystem of the Quinault Indian Nation.
 These endeavors include prairie restoration and rare species recovery, as well as working to restore salmon habitat in the Quinault River.

 Invasive vegetation, such as Scotch broom, is a major cause of prairie habitat loss.
-To control these invasive plants Quinault Plant Protection Project team members, partners, and volunteers use a combination of techniques in order to keep the invasive plants at bay.
+To control these invasive plants Quinault Plant Protection Program team members, partners, and volunteers use a combination of techniques in order to keep the invasive plants at bay.
 These methods enables us to plan and implement prescriptions for restoration that are most appropriate for each specific site and situation.

 Quinault Plant Protection History